eventespresso/event-espresso-core/docs/G--Model-System/statuses.md

 * `RPP` pending payment - Payments are allowed and the status will automatically be toggled to `RAP` if payment is made in full by the attendee.
 No space reserved.
 Registration is active
 * `RWL` wait list - The registration has been placed on the waiting list (see the wait-list add-on).
 Payments are allowed.
 The status will automatically be toggled to RAP if payment is made in full by the attendee.
 No space reserved.
 Registration is active.
 * `RAP` approved - The registration has been approved (although the transaction may not yet be paid in full).
 Further payments are permitted if required.
 A space IS reserved.
 Registration is active.
-* `RCN` cancelled - The registration was cancelled.
+* `RCN` cancelled - The registration was cancelled by the registrant.
 Payments are NOT allowed.
 NO space reserved.
 Registration is NOT active
-* `RDC` declined - The registration was the event manager.
+* `RDC` declined - The registration was rejected by the event manager.
 Payments are NOT allowed.
 No space reserved.
 Registration is NOT active

 ### Transactions
 Transactions are basically orders for one or more registrations.
 Their status is related to registrations, although they can be changed independently.